 Well – in the past few months I have heard of announcers, firefighters, athletes, nurses, students, employees, and public figures all who were disciplined or let go from their jobs because of something they either tweeted or posted to their social media accounts.
 The more I talk with people the more I have come to realize that they are completely unaware of how powerful social media actually is.
 This is not a post to scare anyone away from using social media – social media is a great tool when used intelligently and for good.
-However, this is a post to help guide indivudals the next time they go to post to there social media accounts.
-Even though the following principle can apply to both organizations and individuals, we will focus primarily on the individual for this post. *I have a post coming that will focus on principles of social media for organizations.*
+However, this is a post to help guide individuals the next time they go to post to their social media accounts.

 Here are 15 Principles to think about the next time you use Social Media.